univention/univention-corporate-server/doc/app-center/identity_management.rst

 ``dn``
    The distinguished name of the LDAP object.

-``type``
+``udm_object_type``
    The type of the object, i.e., "users/user", or "groups/group".

 ``object``
    A dictionary of the attributes of this object.
-   This is only set with versions lower than ``2`` in the ``ListenerUDMVersion`` app definition.
-   The content is defined by the UDM (Univention Directory Manager) representation of the object.
-If it is null instead, the object has been deleted.
+   For versions lower than ``2`` in the ``ListenerUDMVersion`` app definition the content is defined by the UDM (Univention Directory Manager) representation of the object.
+For all other versions the UDM REST API representation of the object is used.

-``properties``
-   A dictionary of the attributes of this object.
-   This is only set starting with Version ``2`` of the ``ListenerUDMVersion`` app definition.
-   The content is defined by the UDM (Univention Directory Manager) REST API representation of the object.
    If it is null instead, the object has been deleted.

 Logging information about the listener can found in :file:`/var/log/univention/listener_modules/$appid.log`.